 - Making it easier to find bugs in a large amount of code.

+- When adding features.
 The best time for refactoring is before adding new features or updates to existing code.
 Doing so can help improve the product's quality.
-By cleaning the code base before adding new features or updates, it helps to make the product more robust and easier to use in the future.
+Cleaning the code base before adding new features or updates, it helps to make the product more robust and easier to use in the future.

-1. When you doing something for the first time just get it done.
+- When you are doing something for the first time, just get it done.

 It's also a good time to start refactoring after the product has been launched.
 Since many developers start working on code refactoring after the product has been released, it allows them to get more work done before going on to the next project.

 What aspects of the code is refactoring aimed at?